 Now that Memorial Day is over, the beaches are open for business and the days are getting warmer, your kids are likely clamoring to go swimming.
 It’s a great way for you to catch some rays and ensure your kids are having fun and getting some exercise to boot.

 At pools and at beaches it’s inevitable that the kids will end up in the shower room where lots of other feet have been.
-Although the last thing we want to think about are all the germs running around on those floors, unfortunately kids can pick up a nasty fungal toenail infection by running around barefoot.
+Although the last thing we want to think about is all the germs running around on those floors, unfortunately, kids can pick up a nasty fungal toenail infection by running around barefoot.

 How does this happen?